MauroCamerini/SOM8086/README.md

 1. Create a 3.5" 1.44MB floppy disk image.
 I used [WinImage](http://www.winimage.com) by Gilles Vollant, but the website seems broken.
 Other similar tools may work.
 2. Overwrite the boot sector with `arranque.bin` using the `insarnq` utility.
-3. Copy `nucleo.bin` into the disk image. **It must be the first file on the disk** because the bootstrap routine blindly loads the first file.
+3. Copy `nucleo.bin` into the disk image. **It must be the first file on the disk** because the bootloader blindly loads the first file.
 4. Mount the disk image in a virtual machine.
 5. Enjoy!